 One of the founding members of music and fashion collective Been Trill, alongside Virgil Abloh and Alyx’s Matthew Williams, Heron Preston has since gone one to join his two peers (so to speak) in going solo.

-His namesake label has grown into one of the most influential forces in contemporary fashion while retaining a cult-like status.
+His namesake streetwear brand has grown into one of the most influential forces in contemporary fashion while retaining a cult-like status.
 Think oversized cuts, quirky motifs and signature bright orange branding.

-Adidas may not be what you’d think of as a typical streetwear brand.
+Adidas may not be what first comes to mind when you think of streetwear brands.
 But then, what is a typical streetwear brand nowadays anyway?
 Regardless, when you take into account the German sportswear brand is responsible for churning out Kanye West’s Yeezy line of sneakers, it’s inclusion begins to make a bit more sense.

 The Yeezy Boost range, designed in conjunction with Ye, produced some of the most talked-about and sought-after shoes in recent history.
 It also helped to put Adidas firmly on the streetwear map.
 And now, with the 1990s footwear trend in full swing, Three Stripes’ place within the scene is only becoming better established.